Joepocalyptic/Table-Format/README.md

 19:20
 ```

-This will turn into a formatted table with your choice of table tagging or not, as shown here:
+This will turn into a formatted table with your choice of table tagging or not.